Plans supporting this feature: Growth Enterprise

 How much billing has been successfully settled and paid?

-What is the volume and value of invoices in different states (dunning, cancelled, failed, pending, refunded)?
+What is the volume and value of invoices in different states (dunning, canceled, failed, pending, refunded)?

 How many invoices were created vs. how many were settled?